 For both cases, we set the initial magnitude of the root mean squared (rms) magnetic field over the solid angle $\Omega$ to be constant ($B_{0}$) inside the magnetic boundary.
 Thus,

 and for $\bm{B_\mathrm{d+q}}(r,\theta,t_{0})$ we also considered the initial condition $R_{1}(r,t_{0})=R_{2}(r,t_{0})$ for simplicity.

 In Figure \ref{fig:2d}, we show the two-dimensional projections of the magnetic field lines evolution with equal magnetic flux for four different cases of a 0.7$M_{\odot}$ WD.
-In the left set of panels, we show the dipole (d) component only, in the second set the quadrupole (q) only, the third panels show the result of d+q, and the right panels show a dipole off-centered in the vertical ($y$) direction by $-0.333 R_{\mathrm{WD}}$.
-The d+q and the off-centered dipole structure evolution are very similar.
-This suggests that the results shown by \citet{Hardy2023} and \citet{Moss2025}, where the spectra of many magnetic (M)WDs fit an off-centered dipole at $\sim0.3 R_{\mathrm{WD}}$, can be explained by considering a d+q magnetic field.
+In the left set of panels, we show the dipole (d) component only, in the second set the quadrupole (q) only, the third panels show the result of d+q, and the rightmost panels show a dipole off-centered in the vertical ($y$) direction by $-0.333 R_{\mathrm{WD}}$.
+The d+q and the off-centered dipole structure evolution are naturally very similar.
+This is expected, as the results shown by \citet{Hardy2023} and \citet{Moss2025}, where the spectra of many magnetic (M)WDs fit an off-centered dipole at $\sim0.3 R_{\mathrm{WD}}$, can be expanded by considering a d+q or higher order multipolar magnetic fields.